-It is a medium-sized deciduous tree, typically 9 to 15 m (30 to 50 ft) tall with a short crooked trunk supporting a much branched, rounded crown made up of twisted branches.
-The bark peels off in transparent papery flakes, exposing smooth creamy-white underbark that contrasts strongly against the usually darker surroundings.
+It is a medium-sized deciduous tree, typically 9 to 15 m (30 to 50 ft) tall with a short, crooked trunk supporting a much-branched, rounded crown made up of twisted branches.
+The bark peels off in transparent papery flakes, exposing smooth, creamy-white underbark contrasting strongly against the usually darker surroundings.

-Flowering follows leaf-fall in the dry season with flower clusters arising at the ends of the branches bearing small yellowish flowers.
-The fertilised flowers are succeeded by star-shaped seedpods with a covering of fine hairs.
-When young they are yellow-green, with maturity becoming orange or bright red and have small black oval seed inside.
+Flowering follows leaf fall in the dry season, with flower clusters arising at the ends of the branches bearing small yellowish flowers.
+Fertilised flowers develop into softly hairy, star-shaped seedpods.
+When young, they are yellow-green, becoming orange or bright red when mature and have small black oval seed inside.

-The bark on wounding yields 'Gum karaya' or 'Indian tragacanth', a commercial gum almost equal in importance to Gum arabic (from Senegalia senegal).
-It is an insoluble gum which, when placed in water swells to a jelly-like mass, though with enough water transforms into a thick, translucent paste.
-In India, it is mainly employed as a gelling agent in confectionery.
-Outside of India, it is more commonly used as a substitute for Gum arabic and Gum tragacanth, a gum obtained from several species of Astragalus, which originate in Asia Minor or modern-day Iran, Syria and Turkey.
+The bark, on wounding, yields 'Gum karaya' or 'Indian tragacanth', a commercial gum almost equal in importance to Gum Arabic (from Senegalia senegal).
+When placed in water, it is an insoluble gum that swells to a jelly-like mass, transforming into a thick, translucent paste with enough water.
+In India, it is employed mainly as a gelling agent in confectionery.
+Outside India, it is used more as a substitute for Gum Arabic and Gum tragacanth, a gum obtained from several species of Astragalus, a tree species originating in Asia Minor or modern-day Iran, Syria and Turkey.

 Gum karaya has application as a thickening agent, gelling agent, stabiliser and emulsifier in a wide range of food, pharmaceutical and cosmetic products.

-In food, it is used in bottled sauces and salad dressings, dairy products such as whipped cream and cheese spreads, as well as in sausage meats to improve adhesion between the different ingredients.
-Its moisture retention and moisture absorption properties also act to slow staling in baked goods and retards ice crystal formation in frozen desserts such as ice-cream, mousse and popsicles.
+In food, it is used in bottled sauces and salad dressings, dairy products such as whipped cream and cheese spreads, and sausage meats to improve adhesion between the different ingredients.
+Its moisture retention and absorption properties also slow staling in baked goods and retards ice crystal formation in frozen desserts such as ice cream, mousse, and popsicles.

-In cosmetics, it is used in hair sprays, beauty masks, shaving creams, toothpaste and is a common ingredient in denture adhesive powders.
+It is used in hair sprays, beauty masks, shaving creams, toothpaste and cosmetics.
+It is also a common ingredient in denture adhesive powders.

 Gum karaya also has application as a dye thickener in the textile industry and is used as a deflocculant and binder in paper manufacture.

-Gum collectors in India drill one or two holes in the tree trunk then later collect the exude, which can weigh up to 1 kg (2.2 lbs).
-A single tree may yield 2 to 5 kgs (4.4 to 11 lbs) of gum in a season but is not tapped every season so that it can have a rest period to recover.
-The highest yields and best quality gum is reportedly obtained near the end of the dry season, just before the start of the monsoon in its native range.
+Gum collectors in India drill one or two holes in the tree trunk, then later collect the exude, which can weigh up to 1 kg (2.2 lbs).
+A single tree may yield 2 to 5 kgs (4.4 to 11 lbs) of gum in a season, though it is not tapped every season so that it can have a rest period to recover.
+The highest yields and best quality gum are obtained towards the end of the dry season, just before the monsoon season in its native region.

-The wood is medium-weight, averaging about 670 kgs per cubic meter (42 lbs per cubic ft) and is resistant to insect attack, but is not usually harvested except for firewood and for making charcoal.
+The wood is medium-weight, averaging about 670 kgs per cubic meter (42 lbs per cubic ft), and is resistant to insect attack.
+However, it is not usually harvested except for firewood and for making charcoal.

-Gum karaya has laxative activity, due to its ability to absorb large amounts of water and expand up to one hundred times its initial volume.
+Gum karaya has laxative action due to its ability to absorb large amounts of water and expand up to one hundred times its initial volume.

-Grows naturally in sub-humid to moderately humid subtropical and tropical climates with a long dry season, generally in areas with annual lows of 17 to 21 °C, annual highs of 24 to 35 °C, annual rainfall of 300 to 1900 mm and a dry season of 6 to 10 months.
+Grows naturally in sub-humid to moderately humid subtropical and tropical climates with a long dry season, generally areas with annual lows of 17 to 21°C, annual highs of 24 to 36°C, annual rainfall of 300 to 1900 mm and a dry season of 6 to 10 months.
 However, trees yielding the most gum are found in areas with annual rainfall of 700 to 1300 mm.

 There does not appear to be any record of it anywhere as a weed or invasive species.